Neural Preconditioned Born Series: A Metric-Matched Framework for Learning-based Preconditioners: Verification: Fast Transform Implementation of Green Operators

 \paragraph{Boundary-condition note for all cases.} In scattering settings, we use an absorbing layer (e.g., sponge/PML-style damping) on a finite box and choose a \emph{constant-coefficient} reference operator on that computational domain; this is the operator inverted by FFT in the Born-inspired loss/iteration.
 If strict Dirichlet/Neumann boundaries are required, use DST/DCT (or FFT-based embedding), preserving near-identical complexity.
-In particular, the linearized Newton experiments in this paper use homogeneous Dirichlet boundaries and DST-based inversion of the FDM Laplacian reference.
+In particular, the experiments on Newton linear systems for nonlinear PDEs use homogeneous Dirichlet boundaries and DST-based inversion of the FDM Laplacian reference.